-To use, rub the desired amount all over the meat before grilling.
+- To use, rub the desired amount all over the meat before grilling.
 If you're not using the rub right away, store in a tightly sealed container in a cool, dry place for up to 2 months.
-Makes about 1/2 cup.

 Time for some sweets!
 You can find this delicious candy in specialty shops or in catalogs for a pretty penny, but you can make it yourself at home for a fraction of the cost.
 It makes a great gift for anyone on your gift list who loves butterscotch and chocolate.
 You will need a candy thermometer for this recipe.

 Butternut Toffee Crunch

 - 1/4 cup water